oicr-gsi/shesmu/language.md

         memory = 4Gi,
         input = path;

+Plugins can provide dumpers; see the individual plugin documentation for details on configuring them.
+A JSON dumper can also be registered at runtime using the REST API.
+Consult the Swagger documentation for details.

 Since life revolves around inevitably bad data, it's nice to be able to filter out data, similar to `Where`, but collect information about the rejection via monitoring or dumping.
 The `Reject` clause does this: